Stop Taylor Wimpey's Ground Rent From Doubling21st Mar 2022

 - might have been badly advised by general lawyers who lacked sufficient expertise in leasehold matters.

-Taylor Wimpey’s letters say that you are under no obligation to sign a deed of variation – but that your ground rent will continue to double if you do not.
+Back in 2019, Taylor Wimpey’s letters said you were under no obligation to sign a deed of variation – but that your ground rent would continue to double if you did not.

-And the letter warns what will happen if you choose not to proceed: “Taylor Wimpey will not be making any additional offer to customers covered by our agreement with your freeholder.”
+And the letter warned what would happen if you chose not to proceed: “Taylor Wimpey will not be making any additional offer to customers covered by our agreement with your freeholder.”

-But be careful!
-Get expert legal advice from a specialist leasehold solicitor before you sign.
+Have you received any letters from Taylor Wimpley about your ground rent?
+Get expert legal advice from a specialist leasehold solicitor before you sign anything.
 There are important pros and cons to weigh up…

 Get Expert Legal Advice On Your Ground Rent